Things you need to know to get the best price for your Business AND get a Successful Sale

 You as the vendor will indemnify the purchaser from all claims arising against the business prior to the settlement date.
 You also accept all debts and receive all income outstanding at this date.

 You warrant that all licenses necessary for the running of the business are current and included in the sale.
 Some businesses require the new owner to complete certain training.

 The purchaser will not agree to you opening up in competition down the road.
 Normally expressed as a period of time and a distance from your existing business.
 I.E. 2 years and 10 kilometres.
 I believe a popular suburban restaurant was sold recently and the vendors purchased a restaurant business some kilometres away to make a fresh start.
 All was well until the purchasers of the original restaurant found that the new venture was only 9.5 kilometres away when the restraint of trade was 10 kilometers.
 The fact that the new owners had spent a substantial amount of money on their new venture was irrelevant.
 Threatened with legal action they were forced to sell up and move.

 Where the sale price of a business includes “stock at valuation”, an independent stock take is normally conducted as close to settlement as possible.
 The cost is shared by both vendor and purchaser, often with funds held back (in the settlement agents trust account) to enable adjustment when finalised.
 A purchaser is not obliged to accept old or unsaleable stock nor pay more for stock than specified in the Agreement to Purchase.
 Keep your invoices or proof of purchase to establish the value.
 If you have really old stock, try and sell it at any price.
 It’s unlikely the purchasers will want to pay for it.

 Please note that this information is of a general nature only.
 Buyers and Sellers are urged to seek independent financial and legal advice when buying or selling a business.

 Using an experienced Business Broker is a good start.
+We offer an obligation free consultation.
 Contact us here:-